 EC PM (AGES 3 TO 4 YEARS)

 EC PM participates in a variety of enrichment activities.
-The afternoon includes a quiet rest time (approximately 20-30 minutes), themed activities, center time, and outdoor play.
-Each child needs a trifold plastic rest mat that is kept at school.
-Do not send pillows, blankets, pacifiers, or toys for this short quiet time.
+The afternoon includes a quiet rest time, themed activities, center time, and outdoor play.
+Each child is provided a tri- fold plastic rest mat.

 REGULAR DISMISSAL